Aline (footballer, born 1982)

 Aline Pellegrino (born July 6, 1982), commonly known as Aline, is a Brazilian former footballer who played as a defender for Russian club WFC Rossiyanka and several clubs in her native Brazil.
-She was a member of the Brazil national team that won the silver medal at the 2004 Summer Olympics and competed at the 2007 FIFA Women's World Cup.
+She was a member of the Brazil national team that won the silver medal at the 2004 Summer Olympics and competed at the 2007 FIFA Women's World Cup, where Brazil became the runners-up.
 She was made captain of the national team in 2006.

-In August 2011 she joined Russian Champions League contestant WFC Rossiyanka.
+In August 2011, she joined Russian Champions League contestant WFC Rossiyanka.

 International career

 Aline missed the 2008 Beijing Olympics after suffering a knee ligament injury in a pre-tournament friendly against South Korea.
 She had helped to secure Brazil's place at the tournament, by scoring in a 5–1 win over Ghana at a CONMEBOL–CAF play-off staged at Beijing's Workers Stadium.
-Brazil had been forced into the play-off after their shock defeat by Argentina at the 2006 South American Women's Football Championship.
+Brazil had been forced into the play-off following a shock defeat at the hands of Argentina at the 2006 South American Women's Football Championship.